 We hope you can join us for the 2013 USA Nationals.
 If for some reason you can't make it, do the next best thing and watch it live over the web.
 Below are some frequently asked questions on our pay per view.

 Every lap of racing on Thursday, Friday and Saturday with prerace and postrace shows, driver interviews, pit reports and other features.
 We expect to provide more than 15 hours of live coverage.
 You'll also have the opportunity to chat with other viewers.

-2013 is TBD.
-2012 prices were as follows: For DirtonDirt.com subscribers, all three days are $30.
-It's $38 for a three-day package for non-subscribers.
-Single-day packages are $15 apiece.
-You'll need a credit card at our ordering page to select your package.
+For DirtonDirt.com subscribers, all three days are $42.99.
+It's $45.99 for a three-day package for non-subscribers.
+Thursday and Friday are $18.99 per day.
+Saturday only is $21.99.
+You need a credit card at our ordering page to select your package.

 If you have a high-speed connection and you're typically able to view videos at theDirtonDirt.com website, you're all set.
 Computers 5 years old or newer with recent software shouldn't have any problems.